 As the Mrs. of the title, Dench is an eccentric, self-centered rich widow who decides she wants to renovate London’s decrepit Windmill Theatre, turning it into an art nude revue during World War II.
 Bob Hoskins plays the theater’s director and Mrs. Henderson’s ambivalent antagonist.
 Although Dench and Hoskins don’t have quite the same chemistry as, say, Katharine Hepburn and Humphrey Bogart in The African Queen, the two play off of each other with ease.

-It’s also infinitely more diverting than the dreary 1945 Rita Hayworth vehicle Tonight and Every Night, which is set in a fictional – and more prudish – version of the Windmill.
+It’s also infinitely more diverting than the dreary 1945 Rita Hayworth-Janet Blair vehicle Tonight and Every Night, which is set in a fictional – and more prudish – version of the Windmill.

 Cast: Judi Dench.
 Bob Hoskins.
 Kelly Reilly.
 Christopher Guest.
 Will Young.